Neyami/CSO-Weapons/README.md

 Weapons from Counter-Strike Online ported to Sven Co-op in Angelscript.

+CREDITS:
+Nexon for the models, textures, sounds, and sprites.
+Sven Co-op hands courtesy of DNIO071
+AS Plugins by me, sometimes with code converted from various AMXX plugins.

 There might be changes made to the game that cause the scripts to fail and there's nothing I can do about it at this time.